weblab-class/JeffL40/README.md

 # Enlighten
+Most forums and advice-related websites work by having people ask for advice when they need it.
+This website works the other way; it aims to distribute advice that people have accumulated.
 ## How to use this app
  - Login with Google to get started
  - Browse advices, narrowing results by using the search tools in the side pane.